eoefelein/data-science-portfolio/index.md

 ---
 [Winning with Probability](https://medium.com/data-science/magic-the-gathering-arena-winning-with-probability-b71f363e0ce2)
-Modeled outcomes in environments where user decisions interact with probabilistic events and rewards.
+This project models outcomes in environments where user decisions interact with probabilistic events and rewards.
 By applying probabilistic analysis to sequential decision-making scenarios, I demonstrated how strategy and chance combine to shape outcomes, enabling insights into behavior, engagement, and potential optimization of rules or incentives.
-Real-world scenarios:
-Education / adaptive learning platforms: Modeling student success probabilities in platforms where learning outcomes depend on both student choices (e.g., problem-solving paths) and inherent uncertainty in mastery or question difficulty.
+More broadly, these concepts extend to the education and adaptive learning space, where student success probabilities can be modeled in platforms where outcomes depend not only on students’ choices (e.g., problem-solving paths) but also on inherent uncertainties such as mastery level or question difficulty.

 ---
 [LASSO](https://medium.com/data-science/lasso-increases-the-interpretability-and-accuracy-of-linear-models-c1b340561c10)